zX3no/Omnia/README.md

   https://nodejs.dev/learn/introduction-to-nodejs

-  >I really like node's introduction to nodejs.
+  > I really like node's introduction to nodejs.

 - Required Computer Knowledge:

   Moderate

 - Install Guide:

-  First you need to understand that JavaScript is dynamic and requires a `runtime` like Node.js or Deno.
+  > First you need to understand that JavaScript is dynamic and requires a `runtime` like Node.js or Deno.

   https://nodejs.org/en/

-  Installing is really easy, doesn't require modifying your path.

 - Build Command: